 Our report outputs can be linked to databases to deliver live crime dashboards or they can be completely stand-alone and portable.
 Stand-alone reports require no database or Internet connection yet still deliver a richly interactive user experience.
 This makes them ideal to load onto a laptop, CD or memory stick for presentations and interactive workshops.
 Follow the link for more information about specific InstantAtlas product options.

 Below we have included some recent crime reporting profiles for UK local authorities using InstantAtlas Server to report crime rates for their areas.

 - Coventry City Council

 Internationally, this dynamic method for presenting crime statistics, crime detection rates and crime solving rates is generating a lot of interest, particularly in Germany.
-Examples are available to view for Hessen and for Germany as a whole and well as for Massachusetts, USA and Chile.
+Examples are available to view for Germany as a whole and another example for Chile.